nashville-software-school/server-side-python-curriculum/book-1-python-sql/chapters/FINAL_REFLECTIONS.md

 ## REST and HTTP

-- Did the server code need to retain any information about the React client between HTTP requests?
 - Did any of the resources that were supported by your API _(i.e. articles, comments, etc.)_ handled all operations uniformly, or did each support a different interface?
 - Could you describe the common HTTP status codes that you used in this project, and for which methods they are the most appropriate?